 The list goes on.
-As pharma producers race to invent new meds, this recent study just made our healthy choices easier!
+As pharma producers race to invent new meds, a recent study just made our healthy choices easier!
+Ha ha!
 Here are the top supposedly most effective natural substances that target cancer cells.
 The article in the Journal of Anti-cancer Research is titled “Natural Products That Target Cancer Stem Cells”.
 It’s no secret that these nutrients kill cancer at its root.
 Big pharma companies tend to focus on patenting new compounds as chemotherapies.
 But now there’s a whole world of companies marketing extracts from natural foods with or without a patent.
 How useful are these “natural” extracts?
-Do they have any potency after they arrive from China?
+Do they have any potency or life force after they arrive from China?
 It’s hard to know…

 What if we eat the real plants?
 In a preventative anti cancer diet, the intelligent approach is to eat these foods frequently.

 Top anti-cancer compounds and their natural food sources:

 - Epigallocatechin-3 (EGCG) – Green Tea, Apples, Blackberries, Carob.

 - Beta-Carotene – Carrot, Leafy Greens, Spinach, Sweet Potatoes, Yams, Broccoli, Winter Squash.